Antony0101/static-site-generator-complete/README.md

 # static-site-generator-complete

 This is a static site generator that uses markdown files to generate a static site.
 Its still in development and not yet complete.
-Currntlly only the build command is implemented and will generate the static site in the public folder.
+Currentlly only the build command is implemented and will generate the static site in the public folder.
 Also the site is not yet styled.
 Currently only heading and paragraph blocks are supported.
 Most of the inline blocks are supported but will not work correctly when nested inside other inline blocks.
 However, the inline blocks will work correctly when nested inside a Heading or Paragraph block.
 As of now, the supported inline blocks are:

 -   Bold
 -   Italic